forcedotcom/quiz-host-app/README.md

 **Solution:**

+- Reset the game using the Reset button on the quiz app.
+This resets the quiz session to the registration phase, clears players and previous answers.
-Run the content of the `bin/wipe-data.apxs` file as anonymous apex.
+- Run the content of the `bin/wipe-data.apxs` file as anonymous apex.
 This will wipe all quiz data.
 You'll have to reimport questions.

 ## Building and contributing